chrisg2/snaptest-dotnet/README.md

 # Things to be done

+1. Consider renaming Snapshot.CompareTo to Snapshot.ExecutePipeline or similar

-1. Add unit tests for FileStorageReadingMiddleware, SnapshotBuilderBase
+1. Add unit tests for SnapshotBuilderBase

 1. Add filtering middleware